stasiandr/personal-blog/content/posts/hugo-automation.md

 echo "theme = 'PaperMod'" >> hugo.toml
 ```

-And at last you want to serve you blog to write post as like I'm literraly doing rigth now
+### Test Your Hugo Site

+With your theme in place, you can now serve your Hugo site locally to start writing and designing your blog posts:

 ```bash
 hugo serve
 ```

-It's empty but it's working.
-I dont want to go much into details of how hugo works, so I highly incorage you to go to [Hugo website](https://gohugo.io) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod).
+While the website may seem barebones right now, it's operational.
+For in-depth information on how Hugo functions and to explore the PaperMod theme further, I encourage you to visit [Hugo's official website](https://gohugo.io)  and the [PaperMod GitHub repository](https://github.com/adityatelange/hugo-PaperMod). .

-One last non-obvious thing: you can replace `hugo.toml` with `config.yaml`.
+> One last non-obvious thing: you can replace `hugo.toml` with `config.yaml`.

 ## Firebase

-Before next steps you want to create new GitHub repo.

-So first of all you want to create you project at [Firebase Console](https://console.firebase.google.com/).
-Next you want to install **Firebase CLI** by running following:
+### Settings up Firebase

+> Before we proceed, create a new [GitHub](https://github.com) repository for your project.

+Now, let's set up Firebase.
+If you haven't already, install the Firebase CLI globally:

 ```bash
 npm install -g firebase-tools
 ```

-Next you login into your firebase accout.
+After installation, log in to your Firebase account:

 ```bash
 firebase login
 ```

-And initializes project.
-In firebase features we want to select `❯◉ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`.
+Next, initialize your Firebase project.
+Choose the "Hosting" option when asked about Firebase features:

 ```bash
 firebase init
 ```

-Next there will be a lot of questions about yout repo.
-We can answer every question with default option, because we want to set up our github actions later.
+You can stick with the default options for most of the questions, as we'll configure GitHub Actions for deployment later.

 ```text
 ?
 What do you want to use as your public directory? public